owncloud/web/docs/getting-started.md

 variables of the user object to come up with a user specific home path.
 This uses twig template variable style and allows you to pick a value or a substring of a value of the authenticated user.
 Examples are `/Shares`, `/{{.Id}}` and `/{{substr 0 3 .Id}}/{{.Id}`.
 - `options.disablePreviews` Set this option to `true` to disable previews in all the different file listing views.
 The only list view that is not affected by this is the trash bin, as that doesn't allow showing previews at all.
+- `options.previewFileExtensions` Specifies which filetypes will be previewed in the ui.
+For example to only preview jpg and txt files set this option to `["jpg", "txt"]`.

 ## Setting up backend and running